TheLastMercy/TheLastMercy/README.md

 - 👋 Hi, I’m @TheLastMercy
 - 👀 I’m interested in Apple, Stocks, Calisthenics and Programming
 - 🌱 I’m currently learning C++, Java, JS and Python
-- 💞️ I’m looking to collaborate on ...
-I have not decided yet
+- 💞️ I’m collaborating on fDet
 - 📫 How to reach me: DavidVrt2@gmail.com

 <!---